Which iPod Should I Buy for Audiobooks?

 I’ve worked with a lot of software, and at least played with a good range of hardware.
 With Android and Windows Phone 7 (and who knows, maybe RIM will recover), the iPhone is finally getting a run for its money.
 If you have an Android or a recent BlackBerry phone, Audible makes a version of its app for your phone too, and it’s probably very nice.
 I’m sure a Windows Phone 7 version isn’t far away.

 But, no one else offers a non-phone device that is nearly as good as the iPod Touch.
-No one offers a miniature player nearly as good as a 6th generation iPod Nano.
+No one offers a miniature player nearly as good as the iPod Nano.
 And even though iTunes is far from perfect, no one else offers media management software that works as well with its hardware as iTunes does with Apple’s handheld devices.
 Apple quite simply offers the best range of high-quality solutions for normal people.

 Once you might have paid a premium for that experience, but these days Apple’s products are priced competitively with comparable products, especially for handheld devices.
 A premium experience at a competitive price is a great value, and that’s why I recommend these products.